Current Conditions - Craters of the Moon

 • The visitor center, bookstore, museum, and visitor center restrooms are open Thursday through Monday.
 Review the visitor center hours.

 • Be prepared for your visit.
-Snow and ice may be present on the road and trails at any time.
+Snow and ice may be present on the road or trails at any time.

 • Check the local weather forecast before driving to the park.
-The park is open 24 hours but temporary closures of the highway may occur due to winter storm conditions.
+The park is open 24 hours but temporary closures of the Loop Road may occur due to icy conditions.

 • Passport stamps are available in the bookstore during business hours.
 You can also email the park, and we can mail you copies of the passport stamps.

-• Information on hiking trails and other things to do can be found online and on the free National Park Service app.
+• Information on things to do can be found online and on the free National Park Service app.
 Cell service is very limited inside the park, so we recommend downloading the app and saving Craters of the Moon for offline use before you arrive.

 • The full park film, Craters of the Moon: The Movie, is available online as well as other short videos on our multimedia page.